Tiny Mix Tapes: History

 They have been cited by The Guardian, among other publications.

-On January 6, 2020, Tiny Mix Tapes announced it was taking a "much-needed hiatus".
+On January 6, 2020, Tiny Mix Tapes announced it was going on hiatus.

 Content

 Tiny Mix Tapes offers news, music reviews, movie reviews, and columns.
 The "DeLorean" section reviews music released before Tiny Mix Tapes began that may no longer be popular, albums that the writer believes are "classic" or influential, or older music that is significant to the writer.

 Similarly, "Eureka" consists of reviews highlighted by the site as particularly noteworthy or exciting.

 There is also a features section devoted to interviews, articles, festival reviews, as well as a "Live Blog," in which writers review live music shows.
 In 2009, Tiny Mix Tapes added a "columns" section.

 As of 2008, Tiny Mix Tapes started reviewing films and now has a section devoted to it.
 This section also includes features on filmmakers and other numerous subjects within the medium.

 The Automatic Mix Tape Generator

 The Automatic Mix Tape Generator, or AMG, was created to offer two-way communication with the website.
 Started in 2002, readers may submit a title or the theme for a mixtape, and a group of volunteers (called the "Mix Robots") will compile a track list.
 Due to the large volume of requests as well as request redundancy, not all requests are filled.
 The "Mix Robots" produce and submit track lists fulfilling the request as they interpret it.
 Mixtape track lists are then available on the website.
 Most of the songs on the mix tapes come from indie or underground bands/musicians.
 In 2008, Trillian, the AMG editor, was on Talk of the Nation talk radio program to discuss Valentine's Day mixes.